UMapx/UMapx.Imaging/README.md

 | Motion and stereo | `MotionDetector`, `MotionEventDetector`, `StereoDisparity`, `StereoAnaglyph` |
 | Matrices, tensors and depth maps | `BitmapMatrix`, `TensorMatrix`, `TensorTransform`, `DepthMatrix`, `DepthTransform` |

-The public API is in the `UMapx.Imaging` namespace.
-Filters also use shared types from `UMapx.Core`, such as `SizeInt`, `RangeFloat` and `InterpolationMode`.
+Filters use shared types from `UMapx.Core`, including `SizeInt`, `RangeFloat` and `InterpolationMode`.
+Add `using UMapx.Core;` when working with these types.

 # Platform support

 The library targets **.NET Standard 2.0** and builds as **AnyCPU**.
-Its bitmap APIs use `System.Drawing.Common` and require Windows; targeting .NET Standard does not make bitmap processing portable to Linux or macOS.
+Bitmap processing requires Windows because it uses `System.Drawing.Common`.

-The regression suite has been run on Windows with .NET 8 in an x64 process.
+The bitmap APIs are not supported on Linux or macOS.

+Regression tests cover Windows with .NET 8 in an x64 process.
 Building and running the tests requires the .NET 8 SDK, or a newer SDK with the .NET 8 runtime installed.

 # Working with images